Do you have a business plan?

 The first step in your business plan is to choose up to three goals that you wish to achieve by the end of the year and to be clear about why those goals are important to you.

 Keep the goals high level to start with.
-For example, my goal for 2020 is to double the salary that I pay myself from my business.
-This is important to me because the last few years I’ve been in survival mode and it’s time to enter sustainable mode.
+For example, my biggest goal is to double the salary that I pay myself from my business.
+This is important to me because I’d been in survival mode for too long and it’s time to enter sustainable mode.

 To grow my business, I’ve needed to invest financial resources into other areas (like paying for my team or in business development) and was unable to pay myself a proper salary.